 The Resurrection of Christ

 We partook of communion earlier in the service as reminder that it was on the cross that Jesus died as our substitute and paid the penalty of our sins in His own body.
 It is Jesus’ death that brought about the possibility of a renewed relationship with God.
-He is our propitiation satisfied God’s wrath against sinful man and imputed to us His own righteousness that we might stand before God.
-Yet, as central as Jesus death is to all that we believe and teach about salvation without the resurrection, we would have no salvation.
+He is our propitiation which satisfied God’s wrath against sinful man and He imputed to us His own righteousness that we might stand before God.
+Yet, as central as Jesus death is to all that we believe and teach about salvation, without the resurrection, we would have no salvation.

 Paul states this clearly in 1 Corinthians 15 where he corrects this church that had become so confused that some were even denying that there will be a resurrection.
-In verses 16 and 17 Paul says, “For if the dead are not raised, not even Christ has been raised; and if Christ is not raised, your faith is worthless; you are still in your sins.
+In verses 16, 17 Paul says, “For if the dead are not raised, not even Christ has been raised; and if Christ is not raised, your faith is worthless; you are still in your sins.
 Then those who have fallen a sleep in Christ have perished.
 If we have hoped in Christ in this life only, we are of all men most to be pitied.”

 28:1 Now after the Sabbath, as it began to dawn toward the first [day] of the week, Mary Magdalene and the other Mary came to look at the grave.

 It was now towards Sunrise on the first day of the week – our Sunday.
 The Jews did not name the days but simply counted them from what was to them the only truly significant day, the Sabbath.
 Jesus had now been in the grave for three days.
 Remember, any part of a day was counted as the day in that culture.
 Friday – day 1.
 Saturday – day 2.
 Sunday – day 3.

 It has been about eleven hours since the Sabbath ended at dusk and now it is early morning.
 John’s account points out that it is still dark when these women arrived at the tomb.
 It is just beginning to dawn with the Sun just starting to lighten the eastern sky.